-One of the cloud’s biggest benefits is automation.
-When your organization utilizes cloud correctly, you remove layers of management.
-You won’t be responsible for the physical data centers, operating systems and hardware.
+One of the greatest benefits of cloud computing is automation.
+Companies are eager to adopt the cloud to remove layers of management.
+You won’t be responsible for the physical data centers, operating systems, and hardware.

-By removing these layers, you can cut costs and minimize the time spent on mundane IT tasks.
+By removing these layers, your organization can cut costs and minimize the time spent on mundane IT tasks.
 Instead of maintaining hardware, you can focus on innovation and scale your applications on demand.
 More enterprises are turning to cloud to reinvent their applications and take advantage of new deployment strategies.

 What are the three common cloud service models?

-There is confusion around the three main categories of cloud service models: Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and Software as a Service (SaaS).
+There is confusion about the three main categories of cloud service models: Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).
 Let’s define each cloud service model.

 Find the right model for the right business outcome

 A successful move to cloud isn’t about IaaS vs. PaaS vs. SaaS.
-The trick for any organization is knowing which model to choose, based on what it needs to accomplish.
+The trick for any organization is knowing which model to choose based on what it needs to accomplish.
 In many situations, it is likely to use all three models to cover various business needs and perhaps a few of the other service models listed below.